Barbara Bates: Decline

-Despite a seemingly successful career, Bates' life, both on and off screen, started unravelling.
+Despite a seemingly successful career, Bates's life, both on and off screen, started unravelling.
 She became a victim of extreme mood swings, insecurity, ill health, and chronic depression.
 In 1954, she won the role of Cathy on the NBC sitcom It's a Great Life, co-starring Frances Bavier as her mother, Amy Morgan, and James Dunn as her uncle, Earl Morgan.
 After 26 episodes, she was written out of the show due to her erratic behavior, depression, and instability.
 Bates tried to salvage her career and traveled to England to find work.
 She was signed on as a contract player with the Rank Organisation, only to be replaced in two leading roles before filming began.
 Bates continued to be too emotionally unstable to work, and in 1957, her contract with the Rank Organisation was cancelled.

 Upon returning to the United States in 1957, Bates and her husband got an apartment in Beverly Hills.
 Later that year, Bates made her last film, Apache Territory, which was released in September 1958.
 She then appeared in two television commercials, one for floor wax and another endorsing a now unknown product with Buster Keaton.
 In 1960, Bates's husband Cecil Coan was diagnosed with cancer.
 Bates put her career on hold to care for her ailing husband.
 The strain eventually became too much for her.
 She attempted suicide by slashing her wrists and was rushed to Cedars-Sinai Hospital, where she soon recovered.
 She made her final onscreen appearance in an episode of The Saint that aired in November 1962.

 Later years and death

 In January 1967, Bates's husband died of cancer.
-Devastated by his death, Bates's depression worsened, and she again became suicidal.
+Devastated by his death, Bates grew more depressed, and she again became suicidal.
 Later that year, she returned to Denver and fell out of public view.
 For a time, Bates worked as a secretary, dental assistant, and hospital aide.
 In December 1968, she married for the second time, to a childhood friend, sportscaster William Reed.
 Despite her new marriage and location, Bates remained increasingly despondent and depressed.